tucats/ego/docs/index.md

 1. If the `lib` and `test` directories are in the same location as the `ego` command line program, then that is assumed to be the active _Ego path_.

-2. If there is a profile preference called `ego.path` it contains the absolute path name of the _Ego path_.
+2. If there is a profile preference called `ego.runtime.path` it contains the absolute path name of the _Ego path_.
 You can set this value using a command like:

-        $ ego profile set ego.path=/home/tom/ego
+        $ ego configile set ego.runtime.path=/home/tom/ego

     This sets the _Ego path_ value to be `/home/tom/ego` each time the `ego` command line is run.